 Typically this is at the same time as the eNB uploads the UE Radio Capability information.
 The MME stores the UE Radio Capability for Paging Information in the MME context.
 When it needs to page, the MME provides the UE Radio Capability for Paging Information to the eNB as part of the S1 paging message.
 The eNB may use the UE Radio Capability for Paging Information to enhance the paging towards the UE.
+For paging from NB-IoT cells, the eNB also uses the UE Radio Capability for Paging Information to determine whether to apply the UE specific DRX values as defined in TS 36.304 [34].

 If the UE Radio Capability for Paging Information changes, the UE shall follow the same procedures as if the UE Radio Capability changes.